leafsystems/leaf/packages/gateway/README.md

 # Gateway

-This code runs on the Raspberry Pi Zero W, logging position data of
+This code runs on the Raspberry Pi Zero W, commanding control of a connected UWB device over UART.